European Union set to fast-track rules hitting bank creditors

 Banks across the 17 countries in the euro zone have 860 billion euros ($1.2 trillion) of unsecured bonds, with German banks accounting for almost 200 billion euros, according to Thomson Reuters data.

-The rules that savers with more than 100,000 euros and senior bondholders should suffer in the same way as shareholders did during the financial crisis, had originally been pencilled in for 2018.
+The rules that savers with more than 100,000 euros and senior bondholders should suffer in the same way as shareholders did during the financial crisis, had originally been penciled in for 2018.

 BAD MEMORIES